one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Identity/01_HybridCloud_IdentityLab01_ADConnect.md

 # Hybrid Identity Hands-On Lab

+## Lab scenario

+In this lab you will start by building and configuring an Azure VM to simulate an on-premisis Active Directory domain controller.
+You will then provision a VM in Azure to run Azure Active Directory Connect.
+Afterwards, you will provision an Azure Active Directory tenant, and finally, using Azure AD Connect, synchronize accounts from on-premisis Active Directory to Azure Active Directory.

 ## Exercise 1 - Setup an IaaS Virtual Machine via Azure CLI

 In this task you use the Azure CLI to create an Azure Virtual Machine running Windows Server 2019.